Quick link buttons:

 Last revised: November 2018

-Applications for the Summer/Fall of 2019 are due February 15; applications received by May 1 will be considered on a space available basis.
+Applications for the Summer/Fall semesters are due February 15; applications received by May 1 will be considered on a space-available basis.
 Our MHA Handbook, linked below, describes the application process and the program in detail.
 The Handbook supplements the information on our website.
 We encourage interested applicants to download and review our Handbook.